 In some instances, it is not easy to precisely identify the source of the foul smell in the kitchen sink area.
 The reason is that smelly kitchen sink could have this attributable to a number of factors.
 I know you are focused on knowing how to cure the smelly kitchen sink.

-However, this cannot just come out before you understand the possible source of that odor.
+However, this cannot just come out before you understand the possible source of that odour.
 Why kitchen sink smells is a question that needs to be answered based on where the smell emanates.
 As indicated in this post, How to Make Stinky Drains Smell Sweet Again, you have to identify the source of the stinky smell.

 Probably, you have heard in the past that the kitchen sink domain is prone to emitting the foul smells due to debris that accumulates in this area.
 Now you have a partial response as to why kitchen sink smells.
 But how will you know that the smell is coming from the sink drain?